 The French have a wonderful aesthetic sense and their interiors tend to give off an effortlessly elegant vibe.
 Many of these rooms can be considered prime examples of eclectic, transitional styles, or simply modern classics.

 12. Glamorous (Luxe) Style

 Is Glamorous or Luxury style a true interior design style?
 In our book, glamorous is more of a theme or a modifier to a style than a decorating style in its own right.
 What this means is that as a theme it can be applied to a range of interior types from traditional through eclectic and modern.
 Thus, we can get “luxury Asian style” or “luxury Bohemian”, which may have very different stylistic elements.
 What makes it luxury or glamorous?

 Glamorous or luxe styles are characterized by their opulent, luxurious aesthetic and their use of rich materials, intricate details, and bold, bold accents.
 They are inspired by the glamour and luxury of old world styles, and tend to create a sense of opulence and grandeur.

 So what are some common features of glamorous and luxe style interiors?
 Look out for luxurious materials such as velvet, silk, and fur; gold and silver accents; and the use of bold, dramatic colors and patterns.
 Glamorous and luxe styles are associated with wealth and indulgence and its no surprise that they are popular in homes that want to achieve a lavish, over-the-top look.
 Another place to look for them is in high-end commercial spaces such as hotels and restaurants.

 -The glamorous aspect can be another layer to an already established style, or it might, in fact, be the overarching feature in the design.

--Glamorous or luxury interiors are often classic styles, but just as often they are transitional or pure modern.
+–Glamorous or luxury interiors are often classical styles, but they can also be transitional or pure modern.